Yentl

 Director: Gary Abrahams

-Set and design: Dann Barber
+Set and Costume Design: Dann Barber

-Lighting design: by Rachel Burke
+Lighting design: Rachel Burke

-Music and Sound design: Max Lyandvert
+Composition & Sound Design: Max Lyandvert

 Cast: Amy Hack (Yentl), Nicholas Jaquinot (Avigdor), Genevieve Kingsford (Hodes), Evelyn Krape (The Figure)